 Hybrid Battery Won’t Turn On

-If your Honda Accord hybrid battery won’t turn on, first try restarting the car and trying again later.
+If your Honda Accord hybrid battery won’t turn on, first try restarting the car and try again later.
 If that doesn’t work, you may need to replace the battery.

 Be sure to take your car in for a diagnostic checkup if this happens often or if the battery isn’t lasting very long before dying completely.
 You can also have a mechanic look at it; however, they will probably charge for their services since hybrids are more complicated than traditional cars.